MNoichl/network_epistemology_playground/notes.md

 * Speed (Ignacio)
     - Its working well but the regression I believe is defined for floats and we have integers here
     - "ValueError: y data is not in domain of logit link function.
-Expected domain: [0.0, 1.0], but found [2.0, 1000.0]"
+Expected domain: [0.0, 1.0], but found [2.0, 1000.0]" --> this is just for the speed (n_steps) variable

 * Rewiring (Ignacio)
-    - Need to incorporate the rewiring in the direction of randomness into the function
+    - Need to incorporate the rewiring in the direction of randomness into the function (Done)

+* Plotting
+    - I, Ignacio, made some progress but might need Max for a wrap up.